I've upgraded my blog with MDX support and added a few features: a table of contents, a tag system, and client-side search.

 If a post contains a ## Table of Contents heading, the TOC will be generated automatically.

-Setup was super easy, and MDX made it straightforward to integrate remark and rehype plugins:
+Setup was straightforward.
+MDX made it easy to integrate remark and rehype plugins:

 In short, remark handles Markdown, and rehype handles the resulting HTML.